 With dinner still on the fence, our tour guide had been on the phone all day trying everything he could to lock something special in for us.
 I am very happy to say he did, not only one but two!

-Last minute we were off to a mysterious location.
+Last-minute we were off to a mysterious location.
 We pulled up in the middle of the mountains immediately drawn to the gorgeous restaurant in front of us.
-It wasn’t overly fancy but as soon as we stepped through the door it felt the home.
-The heat radiated from the cast iron pit in the kitchen carrying with it countless smells that ran through your nostrils.
+It wasn’t overly fancy but as soon as we stepped through the door it felt like home.
+The heat radiated from the cast iron pot in the kitchen carrying with it countless smells that ran through your nostrils.

 The chef playfully introduced himself and got straight down the business, what we were going to be devouring that night… Octopus, veal, steaks, Calamari (my personal favourite), veggies, french fries, salads and we can’t forget about the wine!